Covid-19 Information for Irish Citizens

 - Citizens who are in Vietnam on business, employment or other forms of immigration status will need to discuss their options with their employer or immigration agent as normal.

 - If you want to stay long term in Vietnam, you should only do so legally and with the correct visa.
 It is unlawful to work in Vietnam while on a visit visa.

 - Contact tracing and mandatory quarantine is a major part of Vietnam’s COVID-19 response.
 Quarantine facilities in Vietnam are basic.

 - If you meet someone who is positive with coronavirus, you must expect to undergo quarantine in a government centre.
 It lasts for a minimum of 14 days and in some cases longer.

 - These are mandatory requirements from the Vietnamese Ministry of Health.
-The Irish Government is limited to the support it can offer citizens who find themselves in quarantine.
+The Embassy is limited to the support it can offer citizens who find themselves in quarantine.
 We are unable to have these requirements changed or shortened.

 - Irish citizens choosing to stay in Vietnam must be prepared to comply with Vietnamese public health rules.

 - If you are returning to Ireland from any country, you will need to restrict your movements for 14 days.
 This includes Irish citizens returning home.
 Restricting your movements means staying indoors and completely avoiding contact with other people.
 During this time you are permitted to go outside for exercise but should ensure that you keep 2 metres distance from other people.

 - You will need to complete a ‘Public Health Passenger Locator Form’ before you arrive in Ireland and hand it to Border Management Staff on arrival.
 You may be contacted during the 14 days after you arrive in Ireland to check that you are self-isolating.
 You can download the form: https://www2.hse.ie/file-library/coronavirus/covid-19-passenger-locator-form.pdf